Emergence of unique hues from sparse coding of color in natural scenes: Introduction

 In this study, we analyze a large composite dataset comprising more than $10^8$ simulated cone activations sampled from images collected by different investigators and spanning a diverse range of visual environments.
 We then derive encoding models adapted to the structure of these data, following the three-stage pipeline depicted in Figure~\ref{fig:overview}.
 Rather than examining the full spatiochromatic structure of image patches, we focus exclusively on the statistics of the three-dimensional color distribution defined by the joint activations of long-, medium-, and short-wavelength selective cones (henceforth referred to as LMS space).
-The question of how the LMS distribution interacts with spatial structure is more complicated and thus deferred for future study.
+Thus, our analysis treats pixels as samples from a color distribution and does not model the spatial organization of chromatic structure, such as through spatial correlations, edges, or object-level color structure.
+Extending the present approach to the joint statistics of color and spatial structure is an important but more complex problem that we defer for future study.